Sioux City Explorers to face Fargo-Moorhead in 1st round of playoffs

-SIOUX CITY -- The Sioux City Explorers will meet the Fargo-Moorheaad RedHawks in the first round of the American Association playoffs, starting Wednesday night in Fargo.
+SIOUX CITY — The Sioux City Explorers will meet the Fargo-Moorhead RedHawks in the first round of the American Association playoffs, starting Wednesday night in Fargo.

 The X's learned their postseason opponent Saturday afternoon after the West Division champion, the Kansas City Monarchs, chose to play the Sioux Falls Canaries in the opening round.
 That left Sioux City and Fargo-Moorhead RedHawks as the other first-round matchup in the West.